 Third-party SaaS apps

 Third-party OAuth apps are often integrated with SaaS applications used by your employees.
 This is inherently problematic, because these third-party apps haven’t necessarily been screened by your company for their security or risk factors.
+Without proper access control, unauthorized personnel can gain entry to SaaS applications, increasing the risk of data breaches and security vulnerabilities.

-DoControl discovered that in 2023, the average company using Google Workspace installed 2,207 new third-party OAuth apps and issued 42,000 OAuth tokens.
+DoControl discovered that in 2024, the average company using Google Workspace installed 2,207 new third-party OAuth apps and issued 42,000 OAuth tokens.

 This continued explosion in the use of third-party apps and OAuth tokens underscores the importance for companies to embrace robust security measures in this area.